magaya-dev/extension-fs-helper/README.md

 **Important:**

 :point_right: Add extension.config.json file to gitignore so it won't be downloaded to your Magaya installation duplicated.
-If you want to have extension.config.json file on the Repository, please rename it.
+If you want to have extension.config.json file on the repository, please rename it.
+Also add extension-data folder to gitignore in order to avoid adding your test data and config files to the repository.